 We have been in the process of replacing all of the video-camera systems in each of our patrol cars.
 More than half of our large patrol fleet is already equipped with the latest technology in high-resolution, dash-mounted, video and audio recording systems.
 We have had the full backing and support of the Macomb Board of Commissioners in this endeavor and we are certain that the new technology will be beneficial to our staff and the public whom we deal with daily.

 The Sheriff’s Office is going through some long-overdue renovations to the aging Jail structure.
 The current Jail was built in sections, with the oldest parts dating back to the early 1950’s.
 Much of the plumbing in the building has needed to be repaired and otherwise; the 1200 bed structure is being cleaned and painted.
 These renovations are about half-complete, are on budget and on schedule.

 As your Sheriff, we are beginning to make long-range plans to address our Jail overcrowding issues.
 We will bring all the proper stake-holders to the table to consider every option.
 We know that in order to be successful, we will need to involve the Courts, the Prosecutor, the Probation Department, Community Corrections, substance abuse professionals and mental health experts to obtain some creative alternatives to incarceration.

 In the end, we hope to create a criminal justice facility that will serve all of the County’s needs for another 25 years; a facility that is technologically advanced and will provide a safe environment for the prisoners and the staff who work here.

-On behalf of the hardworking men and women of the Macomb County Sheriff’s Office, have a happy and prosperous 2015!
+On behalf of all of the hardworking men and women of the Macomb County Sheriff’s Office, have a safe spring and summer season.